JaredKorth/Python-Band-Name-Generator/README.txt

 AS A PORTFOLIO PIECE
 This is a pretty accurate demonstration of my skill level in Python.
-There's no mind blowing code here, but it works and it's useful.
+There's no mind blowing code here, but it works, it's clean, and it's useful.

 If you want the cleverest programmer, code golfer, LEETCoder around, that's probably not me.
 But if you want a data analyst who can handle some Python, I may be your man.